Noobigirl/ropasky_mania/devlog.md

 | Fire    | Scissors  | Water     | Fire      |
 | Scissors| Paper     | Fire      | Scissors  |
 | Paper   | Rock      | Scissors  | Paper     |

+---
+## [0.1.0] - 2025-07-26

+### Added
+- UI buttons from which the player choses a move
+- Timer for the player to choose a move
+- Determining winner logic

+### Changed
+- Better hand "reveal" animation

+### Notes
+The game is starting to look like something.
+Next time I'll be working on the UI (especially the hand) to give it more life.
+I also need to brainstorm the bot